Ukrainian Premier League: Creation

 In particular, Kucherevsky mentioned his talks with head coach of Shakhtar Valeriy Yaremchenko.
-According to Kucherevsky, the majority of Dnipro's fans, judging by their letters and telephone calls also consider that conducting of Ukrainian championship not in time.
+According to Kucherevsky, the majority of Dnipro's fans, judging by their letters and telephone calls also consider that conducting of Ukrainian championship was not in time.
 Ended his interview Kucherevsky with a phrase that "he wants to hope that the situation when they have to play in a separate championship will never come".
 The coach even allowed the thought that Ukraine could be recognized as an independent state, but proposes an idea of the "Soviet open championship", referring to... the case with NHL.

-In general Kucherevsky was speaking of true situation.
+In general, Kucherevsky was speaking of true situation.
 Among all Ukrainian teams of the Soviet Top League, only Dynamo was clearly and firmly for its own independent championship.
 Other clubs took position from "strongly against" to "possibly for, but".
-For example, Metalurh Zaporizhya that was playing its first season at such level was for the Soviet championship.
+For example, Metalurh Zaporizhzhia that was playing its first season at such level was for the Soviet championship.
 Yet, Metalist that was struggling to stay in, took a tricky position: "If we are would relegate to the First Union League, we will be for Ukrainian championship, if we would stay at the top, we will be for Soviet championship".

 In September 1991 there took place a session of the Football Federation of the Ukrainian SSR Executive Committee (ispolkom), which started with raising of blue-and-yellow flag that was given by a member of parliament Vyacheslav Chornovil.
 On proposition of Viktor Bannikov who at time was heading the football federation, the struggle for independent championship had to take place under national colors.
 The executive committee decided that blue-and-yellow flags had to flown over all stadiums where were playing Ukrainian teams.
 Some members of the executive committee have spoken about the independent Ukrainian championship, but did not rush with a decision.
 For that it was decided to wait until the Federation's plenum on 13–14 December 1991.